 Intertwined with the process of state formation were American efforts to codify Native Americans as racialized “others.”
 Albani’s dissertation further explores how the mixed ancestry children of Michilimackinac’s cross-cultural intermediaries responded to the racial categories imposed upon them throughout the nineteenth century.
 He contends that by either outwardly embracing their aboriginal identities or presenting themselves as white, they were able to exert agency and augment their authority around Michilimackinac and beyond.
 Thus, Albani’s research contributes to both a richer understanding of the processes of nineteenth-century American state formation as well as their influences on the racialization of Indigenous peoples.

-Along with working on his dissertation, Albani is pursuing a Graduate Certificate in Digital Humanities and has been engaged in a variety of digital projects.
-In 2017, he began producing and co-hosting Sects Ed, a religious history podcast analyzing unorthodox faiths around the world.
-He also helped design Skin Deep, a website hosted by MSU’s Lab for the Education and Advancement in Digital Research (LEADR).
-It publishes scholarship by historians engaging with contemporary issues surrounding immigration, race, and identity.
+While working on his dissertation, Albani is also pursuing a Graduate Certificate in Digital Humanities, and he has been selected as a 2020-2021 Cultural Heritage Informatics Graduate Fellow.
+Digital projects he has worked on include Sects Ed, a religious history podcast about unorthodox faiths that he began producing and co-hosting in 2017.
+Additionally, he helped design Skin Deep, a website hosted by MSU’s Lab for the Education and Advancement in Digital Research (LEADR).
+It has published scholarship by emerging historians engaging with contemporary issues surrounding immigration, race, and identity.
 Before enrolling at MSU, Albani coordinated the Jesuit Libraries Provenance Project, a digital humanities project exploring the intellectual history of nineteenth-century Jesuits in the American Midwest.